yshirai999/Robust-Option-Trading-Strategy/readme.md

 # Optimal Spot Slides

+- This repo analysis the problem of finding an optimal spot splide, i.e. how to maximize a portfolio of options written on single underlying asset with an infinitesimally small horizon
-- The following problem is here considered:
+- In essence, the following problem is here considered:
   - $U(w_1f_1(X_T)+...+w_Nf_N(X_T)-\mathbb{E}[w_1f_1(X_T)+...+w_Nf_N(X_T)])$
 - It is assumed that, denoting by $\Phi$ the Fenchel conjugate of a given distortion $\Psi$,
   - $U:L^{\infty}\rightarrow \mathbb{R}$ is defined by